 To configure a network-based discovery rule:

-- Log in to Veeam Availability Console as a Portal Administrator.
+- Log in to Veeam Availability Console as a Portal Administrator or Portal Operator.

 For more details, see Accessing Veeam Availability Console.

-- In the menu on the left, under Clients click Discovery.
+- In the menu on the left, click Discovery.

 - On the Rules tab, click New.

 Veeam Availability Console will launch the New Rule wizard.

 - At the Rule Name step of the wizard, specify a discovery rule name.